 BMI is calculated by dividing your weight in kilograms by your height in metres squared.
-Enter your measurements below and click ‘Calculate’ for your body mass index, and some actions you can take to reach and maintain a healthy weight.

 This calculator has been reviewed by Bupa health professionals and is based on reputable sources of medical research.
 It is not a diagnostic tool and should not be relied on as a substitute for professional medical or other professional health advice.

 Being a healthy weight means not being under or overweight.
 A BMI of 20-25 is considered healthy for most adults.
 However, BMI can be an inaccurate measure of healthy weight for pregnant women, children, older people, athletes or very muscular people.
 It may also need to be adjusted for some ethnic groups, including people of Asian, Aboriginal or Torres Strait Islander descent.